Sanjay Mehta, joint chief executive officer, Social Wavelength

 YouTube has been tweaked over the years to make it a must-visit aspect of your social media activity - from ease of posting content to sharing.

 Google may not have realised how big and game-changing Facebook or Twitter will grow up to be.
 And when it launched its own versions initially (Google Buzz, Wave), they seemed to lack the simplicity and ease of use of choices available.
 With Google+, I think it has the potential if it keeps at it.
-With the dominance of Android mobile platforms where Google services are critical and the positive reviews of Nexus 7 tablet, Google has all the more scope to make Google+ ubiquitous.Think you can write a better story?
-Send your CV to firstname.lastname@example.org if you want to cover marketing for us!
+With the dominance of Android mobile platforms where Google services are critical and the positive reviews of Nexus 7 tablet, Google has all the more scope to make Google+ ubiquitous.Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days